TrellixVulnTeam/Covid-lookup_GW0W/README.md

 * [Python3](https://www.python.org/downloads/ "Download Python") (Python 3.7 - 3.9 has been tested)

 ## Usage
-* Windows: Run the covidlookup.exe executable in the root folder
+* Windows: Run the covidlookup.exe executable in the root folder, the executable holds all of the code, so you can copy it outside of the folder without getting any errors.

 * If you are using Linux run the following:
 ```